leolin65/LFQUIAD/README.md

 # LFQUIAD

-We will release the code soon...
+We will release the source code soon as part of our CVPR 2025 SynData4CV Workshop contribution.
-CVPRw2024
+Stay tuned via https://github.com/leolin65/LFQUIAD and https://syndata4cv.github.io.